 Tips for Reducing Anxiety & Stress

-In small doses, it is a good thing.
+In small doses, this is a good thing.
 If a car runs a red light just as we are about to cross the street, anxiety helps activate the muscles needed to jump out of the way.
 If our partner is sick, we will feel stressed and worried because we need stable, connected relationships to feel safe.

 Usually, anxiety passes once the stressor is over (the car misses us, our partner gets well).
 However, sometimes our bodies and minds take a long time calm down and relax, especially if we are subjected to constant repeated stressors.
 We then can experience ongoing fear as our new normal, exhausting us physically, mentally and emotionally.
 We were not built to live in a constant state of threat or anxiety, so we need to actively learn how to counter the habit of worry.